-Family Lawyer Magazine publisher Dan Couvrette recently interviewed pension and QDRO expert Tim Voit about the role of the QDRO expert in red-flagging potential issues and time-bombs, and reducing a family lawyer’s liability.
+Family Lawyer Magazine publisher Dan Couvrette interviews pension and QDRO expert Tim Voit on hiring a QDRO expert and reducing a family lawyer’s liability.

 Tim Voit: There’s a whole host of issues – from lack of providing survivor benefits in the event that the spouse with the plan predeceases the other spouse, to simply stating the spouse is entitled to 50% of the marital portion without realizing that, when it comes to 401(k)s, the plan’s not going to calculate the marital portion.
 The attorneys will write in the settlement agreement that the spouse is entitled to 50% of the marital portion of the 401(k), and they assume that the plan’s going to calculate contributions and earnings on the marital portion.
 But the plan administrator really doesn’t have any means to calculate marital portions for divorces around the country.
 A settlement agreement might state that a spouse is entitled to 50% of pension and survivor benefits without realizing that the plan will not recognize former spouses as beneficiaries.
 With government, municipal plans, or even the state plans, an attorney doesn’t want a client to come back into their office ten years from now saying “What happened to my money?!”
 Neither the attorney nor the client knew that when that ex-spouse with the pension dies, that money’s gone: it’s forfeited to the plan or paid to somebody else.
 You need to look into these kinds of issues – or talk to someone knowledgeable with QDROs or retirement plan administration to get all the facts – before signing off on a settlement agreement, because the court cannot order a plan to do anything that the plan doesn’t otherwise provide.